 For the next several years, Mellen sold and manufactured unique wall stencils which she sold to museums which included the Smithsonian Institute in Washington.

 Now the owner of Face Odyssey, Mellen considers herself an artist and sees face painting as her art.
 Her success could be attributed to the attention to detail gained from her wall stenciling business and a constant need to stay competitive in a popular industry.
-Mellen said that competition has dramatically increased over the years and it motivates local face painters to innovate their techniques.
+Mellen said that competition has dramatically increased over the years and it motivates local artists to innovate their face painting techniques.